-This article was first published in the March issue of the digital magazine for financial professionals; ThinkTWENTY20 - please find the pdf version of the magazine on the picture link.
+This article was first published in the March issue of the digital magazine for financial professionals; ThinkTWENTY20.
+You can find the pdf version of the magazine here.

 In 2013, the transparency directive was amended by the European Securities and Markets Authority (ESMA).
 The objective of that directive was to give a more transparent view of financial reporting among issuers.
 Furthermore, the goal was to make financial reports easier to produce, compare, facilitate and distribute for the issuers.